 Events in Tunbridge Wells

-Something for every season
+Events for every season

 The Tunbridge Wells Calendar of Events

 Half term and Valentines events also dominate the What’s On scene.
 Romantic Valentine dinners and hotel packages adorn the calendar.
+There’s nowhere more romantic than a weekend in the gentle Kent country.

-Cafés, museums and theatres offer exciting goings on for children at half term including crafty workshops and story telling.
+The museums, attractions and theatres offer exciting goings on for children at half term including crafty workshops and story telling.

-Mother’s Day and Spring flowers are also the theme this month.
-Mouthwatering lunches for Mother made from local produce at beguiling stately homes and castles are the order of the day at the end of March.
+Mouth-watering lunches for Mother made from local produce at beguiling stately homes and castles are the order of the day at the end of March.
 Fawn over the flora for the post-lunch stroll in the estate gardens.

 A stunning month for visiting the resplendent gardens in the High Weald of Kent.
 Take The Tulip Festival at Pashley Manor – you’ll be astounded at the sight of so many tulips in so many colours!